nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_COMPLEX_DATA_STRUCTURES.md

 }
 ```

-The fourth row is a new library and the key of "2" does not exist in our dictionary, so its added and the new library is the value.
+The fourth row is a new library and the key of "2" does not exist in our dictionary, so it iss added and the new library is the value.

 ```py
 {